reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 ### Effects run whenever synchronization is needed {/*effects-run-whenever-synchronization-is-needed*/}

-Recall that you also need to keep the component connected to the chat room.
+Recall that you also need to keep the Component connected to the chat room.
 Where does that code go?

 The *reason* to run this code is not some particular interaction.
 It doesn't matter why or how the user navigated to the chat room screen.
-Now that they're looking at it and could interact with it, the component needs to stay connected to the selected chat server.
-Even if the chat room component was the initial screen of your app, and the user has not performed any interactions at all, you would *still* need to connect.
+Now that they're looking at it and could interact with it, the Component needs to stay connected to the selected chat server.
+Even if the chat room Component was the initial screen of your app, and the user has not performed any interactions at all, you would *still* need to connect.
 This is why it's an Effect:

 ```js {3-9}
 function ChatRoom({ roomId }) {